With desire’s span He established the heavens,

 as His hand coupled the tent of the planets

 Ibn Gabirol (11C)

-The work and personality of KEITH CRITCHLOW was, and will remain, integral to the Temenos Academy, from its origin in the journal Temenos (1981-1992), throughout its history, and into the future.
+The work and personality of the late KEITH CRITCHLOW (16.3.33 to 8.4.20) was, and will remain, integral to the Temenos Academy, from its origin in the journal Temenos (1981-1992), throughout its history, and into the future.

 Keith was one of the four founding editors of Temenos, ‘A Review Devoted to the Arts of the Imagination’: its ethos underlies the approach to education of the Temenos Academy.
 For over thirty years Keith served the charity variously as a trustee, a member of the Academic Board, and as President (latterly President Emeritus) of the Fellows.